gem5/website/_pages/documentation/learning_gem5/part3/part3_01_cache-intro.md

 Transitions
 :   Specify actions to execute given a starting state and an event and
     the final state.
 This is the meat of the state machine definition.

+Over the next few sections we will go over how to write each of these components of the protocol.